Zucara Therapeutics

 Seed Round in 2020

-DiogenX is a preclinical stage biotech company based in Marseille, France, with research labs in Nice.
-Founded in 2019, the company specializes in developing therapeutic solutions for diabetic patients, focusing on pancreatic beta-cell modulators for the treatment of Type 1 and Type 2 diabetes.
-DiogenX aims to create a candidate molecule that regenerates insulin-producing pancreatic cells, potentially improving the quality of life and survival rates for individuals with diabetes.
-The innovative therapy is based on research conducted in the laboratory of Dr. Patrick Collombat, which positions DiogenX as a pioneer in the development of beta-cell regeneration treatments for diabetes.
+DiogenX is a preclinical stage biotechnology company based in Marseille, France, with research facilities in Nice.
+Founded in 2019, it specializes in developing therapeutic solutions for diabetic patients, focusing on pancreatic beta-cell modulators for the treatment of both Type 1 and Type 2 diabetes.
+The company aims to create a candidate molecule that regenerates pancreatic insulin-producing cells, which could significantly improve the quality of life and survival rates for individuals with diabetes.
+This innovative approach has the potential to become a groundbreaking therapy for beta-cell regeneration in diabetes management, stemming from research conducted in the laboratory of Dr. Patrick Collombat.

 SQZ Biotech